-Silica may be generated from concrete cutting, breaking, demolition or other activities with materials containing crystalline silica and can cause lung damage.
+Harmful silica dust may be generated from concrete cutting, breaking, demolition or other activities with materials containing crystalline silica and can cause lung damage and long-term illness.
 Exposure to silica containing materials, if applicable, will be assessed and controlled to avoid exposure.
 Wet techniques, and isolation barriers, if feasible, will be used to reduce generation of dust.
 Site personnel involved in these activities will be provided with adequate respiratory protection, e.g., N-95 or filtering face piece respirators with P-100 cartridges.

 As this site may utilize various contractors/subcontractors, CALDWELL MARINE will coordinate among its contractors/subcontractors to assure that all contractors receive information about the hazardous materials that may be used on this project.
 All contractors/subcontractors will be required to submit Safety Data Sheets (SDSs) to CALDWELL MARINE for the chemicals they use on the site so the information may be communicated to all who may be affected.
+A complete inventory list of chemicals, including quantities of such chemicals that will be on site at all times.